Tale of many cities as Dickens anniversary nears

 Tapping its own archive, the BFI will screen a rarely seen silent work from 1901 called "Scrooge - or Marley's Ghost" and "David Copperfield" from 1913.

-At the programme's centre will be David Lean's "Great Expectations" (1946) and "Oliver Twist" (1948), considered by many to be the greatest film versions of Dickens, as well as Carol Reed's popular musical "Oliver!"
+At the program's center will be David Lean's "Great Expectations" (1946) and "Oliver Twist" (1948), considered by many to be the greatest film versions of Dickens, as well as Carol Reed's popular musical "Oliver!"
 (1968).

 NEW FILM, BOOKS, SHOWS